This article was updated on June 2, 2021.

 The sensor on your arm uses a thin filament that is inserted under your skin to measure your blood sugar levels every minute.
 You use the handheld reader to scan the sensor after it is inserted.
 This quick scan replaces all daily finger pricks.

-Ways to save
+Ways to Save

 According to Abbott, the FreeStyle Libre is among the most commonly covered CGMs under private insurance.
 Check the Freestyle Libre site for deals and free trials.
 For additional savings, use the Medicare Plus Card.

 Abbott and CMS continue to move forward to expand on what CGMs can do and also improve Medicare coverage for necessities such as a CGM that can report data to doctors and other healthcare team members automatically.